NASA Greased Lightning (defunct)

 www.nasa.gov/langley

-In 2015, NASA Langley researchers completed a carbon fiber hybrid-electric Vertical Take-Off and Landing (VTOL) drone prototype named Greased Lightning (or GL-10) and was successfully remotely piloted from a hover to wing-borne flight back to landing, in tests at Fort A.P.
+In 2015, NASA Langley researchers completed a carbon fiber uncrewed hybrid-electric vertical takeoff and landing (VTOL) drone prototype named Greased Lightning (or the GL-10).
+The prototype was successfully remotely piloted from a hover to wing-borne flight back to landing, in untethered flight tests at Fort A.P.
 Hill, Virginia, USA.
+The GL-10 was actually a 50% scale prototype and NASA had plans for a 100% scale aircraft but it was never made.

 Greased Lightning (GL-10) is an aircraft configuration that combines the characteristics of a cruise efficient airplane with the ability to perform vertical takeoff and landing (VTOL).
 This aircraft has been designed, fabricated and flight tested at the small unmanned aerial system (UAS) scale.